 Early Voting will conducted in the Town Clerk's Office on the second floor of Town Hall.
 There is an elevator in the main lobby.
 No application is needed for in-person early voting and no excuse is necessary to vote during these hours.

-Voters who will be unable to vote in person on election day because they will be out of town or due to their religious observance may vote absentee in the Clerk's Office during regular office hours by completing an absentee voter form and ballot.
-Absentee voting will start as soon as the ballots are delivered - please contact the Town Clerk's Office to confirm when the ballots are expected.
+Voters who miss the early voting days and will be unable to vote in person on election day because they will be out of town or due to their religious observance may vote absentee in the Clerk's Office during regular office hours by completing an absentee voter form and ballot.
+An appointment is required for absentee voting - please contact the Clerk's Office to make an appointment for a date after the ballots have been delivered.